epurpur/pythonAPI/README.md

 ## **Get Credentials (API Key)**##

 *Unfortunately, there is a delay between your request for a new twitter API key and when they deliver it to you.
+You will also need to create an account with Twitter.
 Please do this before class if possible!*

 Before using the Twitter API, you first need a Twitter account, and to have obtained some credentials.
 The process of getting credentials could change with time, but currently it is as follows: